 - Offense mods can be utilized for just about every character to ensure that damage is maximized

 - Note: Pre-Mods 2.0 Update, Crit Dam was generally more useful and provided more damage than Offense, but Post-Mods 2.0 Update, Offense provides the best overall damage.
 This is reviewed in more detail in Crit Damage vs Offense section.

 Tenancity and Critical Chance (Crit Chance or CC) set mods can have their uses and are better than running characters with no mods at all, but the bonuses that they provide are not always as powerful as Offense or Potency, and are very ability kit-dependent.

 Speed is a more confusing mod set, even though it directly affects a stat.

 - As discussed in Speed, aka The Holy Grail, Speed is the most important character stat

 - The Speed set does not offer as much of an increase as an arrow on any set with the Speed primary or some of the higher Speed secondaries

 - The Speed set requires 4 mods to give a maximum bonus of +10% Speed

-- That 10% increase is based off character’s base Speed only.
+- That 10% increase is based off character’s base Speed from full gear levels only.